dcerpc/dcerpc/README.md

 building the DCERPC framework, and this relies on the fact that features vary between target SDKs, but not between target architectures.
-You can only target a single SDK, and within that SDK, the feature set is constant, and indepednent of the suported architecture.
+You can only target a single SDK, and within that SDK, the feature set is constant, and independent of the suported architecture.
 Therefore it is valid to do a single configure pass followed by a multi-architecture build.